olivierlacan/keep-a-changelog/README.md

   it differently.
 "2012-06-02" works logically from largest to smallest, doesn't overlap in ambiguous ways with other date formats, and is an [ISO standard](http://www.iso.org/iso/home/standards/iso8601.htm).
-Thus, it is the recommended date format for change logs.
+Thus, it is the recommended date format for changelogs.

 There’s more.
 Help me collect those unicorn tears by [opening an issue][issues] or a pull request.

-### Is there a standard change log format?
+### Is there a standard changelog format?
 Sadly, no. Calm down.
-I know you're furiously rushing to find that link to the GNU change log style guide, or the two-paragraph GNU NEWS file "guideline".
+I know you're furiously rushing to find that link to the GNU changelog style guide, or the two-paragraph GNU NEWS file "guideline".
 The GNU style guide is a nice start but it is sadly naive.
 There's nothing wrong with being naive but when people need guidance it's rarely very helpful.
 Especially when there are many